Timendus/chipcode/octopus2/README.md

 - `-output string` - The path of the output file (default "STDOUT")
 - `-run string` - Run the given code or binary in the [embedded emulator](#emulator-features) instead (default "disabled")
+- `-template string` - The path to a documentation generation template

 ## Building